Turtle Meaning and Symbolism

 Just as a turtle protects itself against formidable predators, so too, you retreat into your peaceful mind to shield yourself from negative emotions such as jealousy and thoughtlessness.

-You take best care of yourself and appreciate all creations heartily in your long and fruitful life.
+You take the best care of yourself and appreciate all creations heartily in your long and fruitful life.

-Being tuned into the elements of land, animals, people and plants, you are blessed with Earth’s ancient wisdom.
+Being tuned into the elements of land, animals, people, and plants, you are blessed with Earth’s ancient wisdom.
 As such, you stay grounded in all phases of life.

 Amidst life’s various obstacles, you remain determined and vigorous and if you feel that you have been wronged, you wholeheartedly strive to put forward your point of view.

-What Does it Mean if a Turtle Crosses Your Path
+When a Turtle Crosses Your Path

 A turtle crossing your path is a reminder that you need to have trust in your way of working things out.
 Others may hasten, but you need not be tempted by them; just carefully observe all details and then proceed.